 This workout causes a high level of hip flexibility.
 It’s also an excellent way to warm up for other bodyweight glute exercises.
 Execute this action like the single-leg bridge, but switch sides with each rep and avoid having your hips fall to the floor between repetitions.
 The essential aim is to maintain your hip level when you swap your legs and turn sideways.

 Walking lunges are another lunge option for cutting.
 This challenging bodyweight workout helps you develop glute muscle mass while forcing you to use your core muscles for stability.
 They’re also a fantastic practical workout for increasing hip mobility—warm up with these for a nice unilateral, dynamic stretch.

-Lie down on your back, legs bent and pointing outwards, and soles of your feet together.
-Contract your glutes and raise your hips until your whole body is straight from neck to knee.
+Lie down on your back, legs bent and pointing outwards, and the soles of your feet together.
+Next, contract your glutes and raise your hips until your whole body is straight from neck to knee.
 Activating your glutes by pressing your heels with each other as you elevate your hips or placing your feet closer to your buttocks will assist.

-However, other deadlifts alternatives are available, and they may be beneficial even when performed alone with your body weight.
+However, other deadlift alternatives are available, and they may be beneficial even when performed alone with your body weight.
 This bilateral workout will develop and improve your glutes and core muscles.

 The donkey kick is a well-known glute-targeting maneuver.
 It’s ideal for an all-around glute pump combined with the fire hydrant in a superset.
 Wrap a resistance band over your knees to make the workout more challenging.

 Before you begin, double-check these fitness blunders.
 Get down on your hands and knees.
 Raise one heel towards the ceiling while maintaining a bent knee.